-(8) Term of Licensure: The Reciprocal Teaching License is valid for one year and expires one year from the date of issue.
-It is not renewable.
-Prior to the expiration of the Reciprocal Teaching License, an applicant must meet the subsequent licensure requirements in subsection (11) of this rule.
+(5) Term of Licensure: The Reciprocal Teaching License is valid for one year, is not renewable and expires one year from the date of issue.
+Upon expiration of the Reciprocal Teaching License, an applicant must qualify and apply for a Preliminary, Professional, Legacy, Substitute teaching license or a provisional teaching license as provided in subsection (9) of this rule.

-(9) Assignment and Endorsement Authorization: The Reciprocal Teaching License qualifies the teacher to accept:
+(6) Assignment and Endorsement Authorization: The Reciprocal Teaching License qualifies the teacher to accept: